archeofoss/archeofoss/2022/abstracts/archaeological-field-data/iacopini.md

+---
+title: "PuntoZero, a web-app for the management, use and collect the archaeological data inside the public archives.
+The case of Ancona"
-# PuntoZero, a web-app for the management, use and collect the archaeological data inside the public archives.
-The case of Ancona
+description: "PuntoZero, a web-app for the management, use and collect the archaeological data inside the public archives.
+The case of Ancona"
+layout: article-slim
+auths:
+  - name: Eleonora Iacopini
+    geo: 41.9037626,12.5144384
+---

-**Panel 6**: Practice and Paradigms of Open Source Technologies for Archaeological Field Data
+**Panel: Practice and Paradigms of Open Source Technologies for Archaeological Field Data.**

 - **Eleonora Iacopini**
   - LAD, Sapienza University of Rome, Rome, Italy